jadynskye/HTML-CSS-Projects/README.md

 ## 📂 Projects

 - **Buttons** → Interactive button designs with hover and active effects.
-- **Display & Inline Blocks** → Practicing `block`, `inline`, and `inline-block` with inputs, buttons, and a Google-style search bar [oai_citation:2‡Display and inline blocks.html](file-service://file-6VFBsrsLHkDLSYBQGnoS9z).
+- **Display & Inline Blocks** → Practicing `block`, `inline`, and `inline-block` with inputs, buttons, and a Google-style search bar.
-- **Text Styling** → Experiments with fonts, line height, spacing, and UI elements like MacBook ads and coding site snippets [oai_citation:3‡text.html](file-service://file-VcNH72wxaus6hAMjXZgJps).
+- **Text Styling** → Experiments with fonts, line height, spacing, and UI elements like MacBook ads and coding site snippets.

 (More will be added as the collection grows!)